UK's Arrival, Uber to develop electric ride-hailing 'Arrival Car'

 LONDON (Reuters) - British electric van and bus maker Arrival will develop an electric car for Uber Technologies Inc that will go into production in late 2023, the two companies said on Tuesday.

-Arrival and Uber will also explore a strategic relationship in key markets, including the United Kingdom, European Union and United States.
+Arrival and Uber will also explore a strategic relationship in key markets, including the United Kingdom and the European Union.

 The “Arrival Car” will be an “affordable, purpose-built electric vehicle for ride-hailing,” and will go into production in the fourth quarter of 2023, the companies said.